Ensure your online account is up to date in case of postal disruption. Update your account here.

 Additional members in the same household may be added to a membership as Associate members at a reduced cost.
 They must hold the same level of coverage as the Primary except for an RV rider.
 Associate members must be a spouse or dependent residing at the same permanent residence of the Primary member.
 Dependent children who are away for school but maintain their permanent residence with the Primary member will also be eligible for Associate membership.
 Associate members will be issued a CAA card in their name.
 However, Associate members may not make changes to the membership account.

-All covered members within a household will share a core membership number with unique identifiers for the Primary and each associate member added.
+All covered members within a household will share a core membership number with unique identifiers for the Primary and each Associate member added.

 Membership Levels